 Find answers to the questions most frequently asked of the Emmanuel College Office of Student Financial Services by parents and students.

 Students will be notified at their Emmanuel email address when their fall semester tuition bill is available online in early July.
 The fall semester bill and health insurance requirement are due in early August.
 The spring semester bill is available online in mid-November and due in mid-December.

-You may provide parents, and/or other authorized users, access to your tuition bill by clicking on "Manage Account Access" from within the Student Account Center at www.emmanuel.afford.com.
-They will receive an e-mail notification with instructions on how to create their own username and password to view and make payments on your tuition bill.
+You may provide parents and/or other persons access to your tuition bill by inviting them to become an authorized user of your Billing & Payment Center.
+Once you've logged into your Billing & Payment Center, click "Manage Account Access" from the Summary page of your account, and on the following screen click "Add Authorized User".
+They will immediately receive an e-mail notification with instructions on how to create their own username and password to view and make payments on your tuition bill.

 There are several options to pay your bill after your financial aid has been applied including the interest-free monthly payment plan as well as student and parent loans.
 For more information please visit www.emmanuel.edu/paymentoptions.
 If you have concerns about paying your tuition bill, please contact your student financial services counselor.

 Yes.
-Please forward a copy of the scholarship letter to the Office of Student Financial Services.
+Please forward a copy of the scholarship letter to the Office of Student Financial Services as soon as possible.
 Although uncommon, the addition of a private scholarship may affect your eligibility for financial aid.